Yahia882/Ping-Pong/Readme.md

 # how it runs

-download and run the Pong.jar file
+download and run the Pong.jar file.

+# Additional Features

+i added a start window and restart button on the "start-window" branch.